 My day tomorrow will include a Space Camp alumni tweetup as well as a tour of Kennedy space center.
 At the alumni breakfast/tweet up I will get to meet up with other Space Camp graduates.
 This is similar to but on a smaller scale than the tweetup that my mother will be attending.
 The NASA tweetup (which I was not allowed into due to age restrictions) will be made up of 150 twitter geeks.
 I am so jealous that they will be receiving a behind the scenes tour of the launch site as well as viewing seats next to the count down clock.

 The shuttle launch is not only a matter of American pride and interest, but also an international event.
 I look forward to hearing the many different languages at Kennedy Space Center tomorrow and Friday.
 As well meeting people from all over the world who have come to bear witness to this historic event.
+I am excited to be one of the representatives of my generation, the Mars Generation, to attend the launch and share it with all of you.

 More to come!